unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

 The Web UI provides the following sections:

 1. Tokenization - UKC can be used for tokenization with a format-preserving encryption (FPE) key.
 This site demonstrates tokenization/de-tokenization of various tokens by UKC using a pre-defined FPE key stored in UKC.
-The demo use cases include free text, credit card number, email address, USA SSN, and USA phone number.
+The demo use cases include free text, credit card number, USA SSN, and USA phone number.
 2. UKC Admin - access the UKC administration interface, which can be used to view the FPE key details and more.
 Use these credentials to log in:
     - Username: so
     - Password: Unbound1!